anonfaded/FadCam/README.md

 ## `>_` Purpose

-FadCam is developed with the goal of providing a powerful, privacy-focused tool for recording videos in the background on Android devices.
-This app is intended for **ethical use** only, such as personal security, monitoring, or recording important events privately and discreetly.
+FadCam is developed with the goal of providing a powerful, privacy-focused multimedia suite for Android devices.
+This comprehensive app includes dashcam functionality, screen recording with annotations, live streaming over local networks, and remote camera control — all designed for **ethical use** only.

 **Ethical Use Cases Include:**
-- **Personal Security:** Record footage for personal safety or to capture important moments.
+- **Personal Security:** Use as a dashcam while driving, CCTV at home with remote monitoring, or recording proof in situations where needed for yourself
+- **Content Creation:** Screen recording with professional annotation tools
+- **Remote Monitoring:** Live streaming and remote control for security purposes
-- **Research and Documentation:** Use for documenting events, research, or activities where recording is necessary.
+- **Research and Documentation:** Multi-purpose recording tools for various needs
-- **Privacy Protection:** Safeguard your privacy by using the app in accordance with legal and ethical standards.

 > [!Caution]
 > **Misuse Disclaimer:** <br>